ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Mitral Valve Prolapse.md

     - Mitral annular disjunction (abnormal atrial displacement of leaflet hinge point)
     - Papillary muscle fibrosis on cardiac MRI with late gadolinium enhancement
 - There may be an excess risk of sudden death among patients with a flail leaflet.
 - Many patients have chest pain that is difficult to evaluate.
-It is often substernal, prolonged, and not related to exertion.
+It is often substernal, prolonged, and **not related to exertion**.
 Rarely, it may resemble angina pectoris.
 - Transient cerebral ischemic attacks have been reported secondary to emboli from the mitral valve due to endothelial disruption.
 - Infective endocarditis may occur in patients with MR and/or leaflet thickening.